basupatil1213/tf-gcp-infra-fork/README.md

 The VPC setup is encapsulated within a separate module located in the modules/vpc directory.
 This modular approach promotes reusability and maintainability.

 ### Files
-main.tf: Main Terraform configuration file where the VPC module is called and the VPC and subnet are created. variables.tf: Defines input variables used by the Terraform configuration. providers.tf: Defines the GCP(Google Cloud Platform) providers. modules/vpc/: Directory containing the VPC module.
+main.tf: Main Terraform configuration file where the VPC module is called and the VPC and subnet and routes are created. variables.tf: Defines input variables used by the Terraform configuration. providers.tf: Defines the GCP(Google Cloud Platform) providers. modules/vpc/: Directory containing the VPC module.